PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-1-0-available.md

 ## Upgrade

-**Important:** The [1-Click Upgrade module](https://github.com/PrestaShop/autoupgrade) is not yet able to safely upgrade shops to PrestaShop 8.1.
-The v4.16 release, enabling the upgrade to 8.1, is expected in the next few weeks.
-Stay tuned for news.
+The [1-Click Upgrade module](https://github.com/PrestaShop/autoupgrade) for this version is available.
+You can download the v4.16 release, enabling the upgrade to 8.1 [directly from GitHub](https://github.com/PrestaShop/autoupgrade/releases/download/v4.16.0/autoupgrade.zip).

 ## Known issues